 Special pavers that allow for circulation around the tree roots, and a motorized skylight that opens up to give the tree fresh air are two accommodations Laney made to make sure the tree—an Australian Brachychiton—welcomes family and visitors from the double-height atrium foyer.

 “The house has kind of a reverse footprint, like many do in the area, where you enter on the lower level but the living spaces are on the second floor,” says Laney.
-“When you walk in and see the tree, your eye is drawn upward, so it give you a visual cue to look at what’s above you.”
+“When you walk in and see the tree, your eye is drawn upward, so it gives you a visual cue to look at what’s above you.”

 The tree has become part of the household—a living, breathing resident that it has a name: Brachy.